 Figure 1: Micromouse Block Diagram – Basic Systems Assembly

-*As seen in figure 1, the block diagram consists of various electrical components, each with their own specific role in guiding the micromouse through a maze.
+*As seen in Figure 1, the block diagram consists of various electrical components, each with their own specific role in guiding the micromouse through a maze.
 We begin with a battery, a main on/off switch, and a voltage regulating circuit to distribute 3.3V and 5V as needed.
 From there, the complex robotic components begin to take over.
 Let us start at the PIC microcontroller, which uses its ADC converter to pick up an analog signal from three carefully placed proximity sensors.
 These proximity sensors measure the distance between our micromouse and the surrounding walls.
 After the PIC receives this signal, it can convert it into a distance and then determine whether or not to send a specific signal and clock pulse to the motor drivers so that the motors can turn the wheels.
 If the decision is made to turn the wheels, the signal will include a velocity and direction for each motor.
 For example, if there is a wall picked up that is closer than a predetermined allowed amount, the PIC will send a signal to the motors drivers to stop the motors or adjust their output in the required fashion.
 Near the bottom of the diagram you will notice a “Run Switch” and “Map Mode Switch.”
 The purpose of “Map Mode Switch” is to put the mouse in a maze exploration mode where the mouse circles the maze and calculates the fastest length to the center.
 The “Run Switch” tells the mouse to solve the maze in the quickest possible fashion.

 Mock-up Illustration